OutSystems/docs-product/src/manage-platform-app-lifecycle/initial-setup-of-an-infrastructure.md

 The new environment name is updated in your Customer Portal and Lifetime.

-### Rename an environment in an OutSystems self-managed infrastructure
+### Rename an environment in an OutSystems self-managed infrastructure { #rename-environments-self-mng }

 To rename an environment on a self-managed infrastructure, follow these steps: